-- 1.4 Pursuant to section 5(7)(a) of the EIAO, the Director of Environmental Protection (the Director) issues this EIA study brief to the Applicant to carry out an EIA study. - 1.5 The purpose of this EIA study is to provide information on the nature and extent of environmental impacts arising from the construction and operation of the Project and related activities that take place concurrently.
+- 1.1 An application (No. ESB-230/2011) for an Environmental Impact Assessment (EIA) study brief under section 5(1) of the Environmental Impact Assessment Ordinance (EIAO) was submitted by the Applicant on 24 May 2011 with a project profile (No. PP-440/2011) (the Project Profile). - 1.2 The Applicant proposes to conduct an engineering feasibility study of a residential development in various lots in D.D.
+91 of Ping Kong, Sheung Shui.
+The Project will comprise low-rise residential development with a total of about 184 three-storey houses as well as associated infrastructure works to serve the residential development.
+The location of the Project site is shown in Appendix A and its area is about 20.9 ha. - 1.3 The Project is a designated project under Item 1 of Schedule 3 of the EIAO, which specifies "Engineering feasibility study of urban development projects with a study area covering more than 20 ha or involving a total population of more than 100,000". - 1.4 Pursuant to section 5(7)(a) of the EIAO, the Director of Environmental Protection (the Director) issues this EIA study brief to the Applicant to carry out an EIA study. - 1.5 The purpose of this EIA study is to provide information on the nature and extent of environmental impacts arising from the construction and operation of the Project and associated works that will take place concurrently.
 This information will contribute to decisions by the Director on: - (i) the overall acceptability of any adverse environmental consequences that are likely to arise as a result of the Project; - (ii) the conditions and requirements for the detailed design, construction and operation of the Project to mitigate against adverse environmental consequences wherever practicable; and - (iii) the acceptability of residual impacts after the proposed mitigation measures are implemented.